stremsdoerfer/Nikka/README.md

 ### RxSwift

-Even better, the Rx module.
-Similarly to the Future module, it will return Rx Observable that can be chained.
+Even better, the Rx extension.
+Similarly to the Future extension, it will return Rx Observable that can be chained.

 I would encourage you to use the Rx module along with a JSON library mentioned above.
 It is more powerful.
 However if for some reason you you like to get a Observable with a JSON object or with the data return by the request.
 You could do the following: